 A visit to the Gorilla Guardians’ Village was a great opportunity to learn Rwanda’s rich historical and cultural heritage.
 I also had an opportunity to interact with former poachers who are now protecting the gorillas.
 The realization that nature can improve their livelihoods through tourism is behind their transformation.

 Formerly known as Iby’Iwacu Cultural Village, the site offers an alternative accommodation option for travelers.

 While in the area, I visited Musanze Caves too.
 I was guided through an underground dark channel divided into three segments.
 A lot of work has been done to pave the underground walkway and give the caves a much-needed facelift.
 Something similar to a cobblestone footpath is built and stairs are shaped to ease climbing up and down the uneven floor.

 When volcanic eruptions took place in the Virunga area, discharged lava gushed toward the least resistant directions.
 As the outer parts of the streaming molten rock eventually cooled and hardened, the inner currents continued to flow unobstructed, leaving behind huge horizontal openings known as lava tubes beneath the elevated ground.

 Canoeing along the meandering course of Mukungwa River

 When I discovered Mukungwa River, I participated in a thrilling canoeing expedition.
-As I propelled my canoe down the stream, it left behind a trail of twisting whirlpools.
+As I propeled my canoe down the stream, it left behind a trail of twisting whirlpools.

-I was overwhelmed by the excitement of steering my canoe down the stream while learning rowing techniques.
-Despite being preoccupied with this new adventure, I still caught a glimpse of the day to day life of a bird.
+I was overwhelmed by the excitement of steering my canoe down the stream while learning rowing 101.
+Despite being preoccupied with this new adventure, I still caught a glimpse of the day-to-day lives of the birds of Mukungwa.
 I was amazed by their impressive work ethic, attention to detail and resilient spirit.
 Ever since, I have been paying more attention to their endeavors and each birding experience leaves me speechless.

 Visiting Buhanga Eco Park